-Put another way, vermeil pieces are made with precious materials with heavy plating to ensure long-lasting wear.
+Put another way, vermeil pieces are made with precious metals such as sterling silver, with heavy plating to ensure long-lasting wear.

 Gold-plated jewelry refers to jewelry that has gold plating at least 0.5 microns thick.
-It does not require sterling silver to be used as the base material, and usually uses a less valuable material at its core.
+It does not require a sterling silver base layer, and usually uses a less valuable material at its core.
 Since the plating is so thin, the gold colour will wear very quickly compared to gold vermeil.
 Gold vermeil is superior to gold-plated jewelry.

 Higher karatage is not necessarily better; pure gold is very flexible and yellow in colour, so mixing it with other materials strengthens the gold, making it more appropriate for use in jewelry pieces.
 Mixing it with other materials also changes the hue of the gold so the yellow tone is not so aggressive.

-What do you mean when you say it's regulated?
+What do we mean when we say that gold vermeil is regulated?

 National consumer protection agencies, such as the Federal Trade Commission in the US, regulate the label "vermeil" because it denotes a certain quality level.